Improve Page Cacheability to Optimize Speed

 - Plugins and themes which use PHP Sessions to serve dynamic content to customers may not function correctly, due to caching.
 Read more here.

-- If there is a specific page (other than your site’s home page) which you need to be exempt from caching (like a custom login page, for example), contact Support through Live Chat to request this.
+- If there is a specific page (other than the site’s home page) which needs to be exempt from caching (like a custom login page, for example), contact Support through Live Chat–available 24/7–to request this.
 Learn more about custom cache exclusions here.